-- D PPE
+- PPE

-- Nasotracheal tubes
+Nasotracheal tubes

-- 10 ml svringe
+Xylometazoline Spray

+Xylometazoline Spray

+Bag-Valve Mask with Barrier Filter

-- A Method to secure the tube (mechanical device, tape)
+Method to secure the tube (mechanical device, tape)

-- D Tube extender
+Tube extender

+Stethoscope

-- Water-based Lubricant
+Water-based Lubricant

-- Suctioning equipment
+Suctioning equipment

+- PROCEDURE:

-- Don appropriate PPE. - Gather all required equipment. - Assess the patient's airway to determine the ease of intubation (i.e. LEMON). - Assemble equipment. - Prepare all intubation equipment, including back up airway management options, in the event that the intubation is unsuccessful. - Prepare suctioning equipment. - Prepare and test suctioning device. - Pre-oxygenate the patient using Positive Pressure Ventilation (PPV) with high flow O2. - Position the patient appropriately (external meatus of the ear aligned with the sternal notch) with the head of the bed elevated, if no contraindications exist. - Administer 2 sprays of Xylometazoline into each nare. - Administer topical Lidocaine (maximum 5 mg/kg) into the nares and hypopharynx. - Choose the appropriate size NTT and test the cuff for integrity.
-Make sure cuff is fully deflated prior to procedure. - Lubricate the distal end of the NTT. - Usually inspect and select the nare that looks to have the biggest diameter pathway into the pharynx.
-Inspect for septal deviation at the same time. - Insert the NTT directly backward, over the superior surface of the hard palate. - Once the NTT enters the posterior nasopharynx, pull the trigger of the NTT to avoid damaging the adenoids located in the rear of the pharynx. - Advance the NTT until the patient's breath sounds can be heard through the NTT. - During inhalation, advance the NTT into the larynx and trachea.
+- Don appropriate PPE.

+- Gather all required equipment.

+- Assess the patient's airway to determine the ease of intubation (i.e. LEMON).

+- Assemble equipment.

+- Prepare all intubation equipment, including back up airway management options, in the event that the intubation is unsuccessful.

+- Prepare suctioning equipment.

+- □ Prepare and test suctioning device.

+- Pre-oxygenate the patient using Positive Pressure Ventilation (PPV) with high flow O2.

+- Position the patient appropriately (external meatus of the ear aligned with the sternal notch) with the head of the bed elevated, if no contraindications exist.

+- Administer 2 sprays of Xylometazoline into each nare.

+- Administer topical Lidocaine (maximum 5 mg/kg) into the nares and hypopharynx.

+- Choose the appropriate size NTT and test the cuff for integrity.
+Make sure cuff is fully deflated prior to procedure.

+- Lubricate the distal end of the NTT.

+- □ Visually inspect and select the nare that looks to have the biggest diameter pathway into the pharynx.
+Inspect for septal deviation at the same time.

+- □ Insert the NTT directly backward, over the superior surface of the hard palate.

+- Once the NTT enters the posterior nasopharynx, pull the trigger of the NTT to avoid damaging the adenoids located in the rear of the pharynx. - Advance the NTT until the patient's breath sounds can be heard through the NTT. - During inhalation, advance the NTT into the larynx and trachea.
 If unable to pass the tube into the trachea, pull back until breath sounds are heard again. - □ If the patient is maintaining an adequate SPO2 level, and you have not exceeded the 30 seconds time frame, attempt to pass the NTT into the trachea again.
 Upon successful intubation of the trachea, the patient will likely cough. - □ Inflate the cuff of the NTT with approximately 6-8 ml of air, using a 10 ml syringe. - Confirm the placement of the NTT using a 5-point auscultation, look for chest rise and attach ETCO2. - Secure the NTT with tape or an approved mechanical device. - □ If unsuccessful after 30 seconds, stop and re-oxygenate the patient. - The maximum number of intubation attempts is 2 per patient.